Iamproplayer7/lfs_ghost/README.md

 ## 🛠 Configuration

-Configure InSim settings in the following file:
+Configure InSim config in the following folder, default config location for `npm run dev` is:
-`project/src/vism/plugins/core/index.ts`
+`%appdata%\Electron\data`

 ## ▶️ Running the Script

 1. Start Live for Speed
-2. Go to Single Player
-3. Join a track
-4. In LFS chat, type: `/insim 29999`
+2. In LFS chat, type: `/insim 29999`
-5. Run the script: `npm run dev`
+3. Run the script: `npm run dev`

 ## ✅ Expected Result

 If everything works correctly:

-* Console shows “InSim connected”
+* Console shows “InSim connected” and some LFS buttons may appear on the screen.
-* FPS counter appears in the top-left corner of LFS
+* FPS counter appears in the top-left corner of LFS.

 Important:

-* LFS must be in windowed mode
+* LFS must be in windowed or borderless windowed mode

 ## 🐞 Known Issues

-* Does not work in fullscreen mode
+* Does not work in fully fullscreen mode
-* No InSim error handling
-* Does not automatically reconnect if InSim fails
-* InSim must be reconnected after joining a server
-* Not heavily tested
+* Some screen artifacts may appear like as: flickering ghost.

 If something does not work, try this order:

-1. Configure InSim
+1. Configure Config.
 2. Join track
-3. Run script
+3. Run script (make sure script does not show any error)
 4. Drive at least 2 laps to get lap times

-## 🚀 Planned Improvements

-* Save best laps between sessions
-* Show lap time timestamps
-* Store best laps for different vehicles

 ## 💬 Issues & Feedback